flycheck/flycheck/doc/glossary.rst

       syntax checkers when checking buffers automatically.

    verification buffer
-      A buffer shown by `M-x flycheck-verify-buffer`.
+      A buffer shown by `M-x flycheck-verify-setup`.
 This buffer contains information about the Flycheck setup for the current buffer.

    executable option